genesis-community/bosh-genesis-kit/MANUAL.md

   before any environment that uses it as a vault, and secrets migration into it (e.g. `ocfp vault migrate`) happens after initialization.

+### BOSH Backup and Restore

+- The `bbr` feature is independent of the IaaS and of the database choice, and it works on `create-env` directors as well as director-deployed ones.

+- The feature also composes with `skip-op-users`.
+In that case the kit supplies the `os-conf` release itself, because the files that normally bring the release in are not part of the merge.

+- On a director that keeps its own database, the feature adds an SDK release, and that release has to ship a PostgreSQL client that matches the server the `postgres` job runs.
+The `bbr` section under Additional Features spells out how the pairing stands today, and what to recheck when either pin moves.

 ### Virtual Features

 The kit uses several "virtual features" (prefixed with `+`) to handle internal dependencies: